Having Anxiety? Remember the Sabbath.

 Standing there on the deck, I was suspended between heaven and earth, just as I had found myself suspended in water as a child.
 Each breath was a gasp for peace, but peace was as elusive as I had found oxygen to be eighteen years before.
 Friends told me that the decision would not be life-changing, yet my intuition screamed that the choice would set a trend for the rest of my existence.

-I leaned again the wood railing, and the coarse wood drove ridges into my forearms.
+I leaned against the wood railing, and the coarse wood drove ridges into my forearms.
 The facets of my choice rotated in my mind like carnival rides, ever spinning faster, and I felt my appetite turn to nausea.
 A squirrel erratically scurried across my neighbor’s roof, mimicking the pace of my heartbeat.

 In the midst of the maelstrom of emotions, Matthew 6:31-33 came to mind, where Jesus admonishes,